-As with any block quotation, we have a signal phrase (usually a formal introduction), the lines are indented a tab space, and the final punctuation is deleted unless it’s an exclamation mark or question mark.
+As with any block quotation, we have a signal phrase (usually a formal introduction), the lines are indented a tab space, and the final punctuation is deleted unless it is an exclamation mark or question mark.

 Note that all the original spacing is retained in a block quotation.
 This also applies if the quotation starts in the middle of a line.

-Finally, it may occasionally happen that a line of verse is so long that it can’t fit on one line of text.
-In that case, just indent the second line a bit more (hanging indentation).
+Finally, it may happen that a line of verse is so long that it cannot fit on one line of text.
+In that case, indent the second line a bit more (hanging indentation).

-The MLA Handbook suggests that all quotations of dialogue from plays or screenplays should be treated as block quotations.
+With the exception of brief snippets, quotations of dialogue from plays or screenplays are treated as block quotations.
 Names of the speakers are in capitals:

 In David Baird’s play Broken Glass, the leaders of the main political parties are divided about how to stem the tide of illegal immigrants from the Vatican:

 PRIME MINISTER GATTUSO: We cannot allow any more of these robed people into our country.

 ANDREA PEERLESS: I can’t accept such a heartless …

 PRIME MINISTER GATTUSO: heartless?
 It’s simply a matter of restoring order.
 We cannot have these people parading through the streets in their strange costumes.
 (3.4.15-19)

 In print format, apply hanging indentation to each speaker’s lines.